 Congress added the tax bar to the FCA.
 Courts have explained that the “Tax Bar is designed to allow the [IRS] to enforce the [tax code] as it sees fit.”
 U.S. ex rel.
 Lissack v.
 Sakura Glob.
 Capital Markets, Inc., 2003 WL 21998968, at *5 (S.D.N.Y.
 Aug.
 21, 2003).
 Other courts have explained that the FCA Tax Bar is designed to recognize that it is unnecessary to pursue FCA claims based on tax-related issues because the IRS maintains its own whistleblower program, described below.

 The FCA Tax Bar only applies with respect to FCA claims premised on “claims, records, or statements made under the” tax code.
 The quintessential example of this would be a relator’s attempt to bring FCA claims based on an individual’s or entity’s failure to pay taxes.
 These claims would almost certainly be barred under the FCA Tax Bar.

-However, courts have broadly interpreted the FCA Tax Bar to apply to claims involving tax issues even if the claims do not directly arise in the context of submission of documents or tax returns to the IRS.
+However, courts have broadly interpreted the False Claims Act Tax Bar to apply to claims involving tax issues even if the claims do not directly arise in the context of submission of documents or tax returns to the IRS.